Follow these 6 tips for honest discussions about sex

-“Having an open, honest and ongoing discussion about sex is the best way to educate your kids long-term,” explained Dr. Gary Lawrence, a Geisinger pediatrician.
-“Your conversations may keep them from taking part in risky behavior.”
+“Having an open, honest and ongoing discussion about sex is the best way to educate your child long-term,” explains Dr. Marshall.
+“Your honest conversations may also keep them from taking part in risky behavior, like unprotected sex.”

-The bottom line is if you don’t teach your kids about sex, someone else will.
-Whether it’s older kids at school or in after-school activities, or your own child’s curiosity and a few searches on the internet, your kids will find answers — and it might be sooner than you think.
+The bottom line is, if you don’t teach your kids about sex, someone else will.
+Whether it’s older kids or a few searches on the internet, your children will find answers — and it might be sooner than you think.

-It’s easier to explain what you don’t want your kids to do — such as don’t get pregnant and don’t get an STD— than what you do want them to do.
-However, your conversation shouldn’t scare them away from sex.
-It should educate them on the weight of the topic but also touch on what a positive sexual relationship looks like.
+It’s easier to explain what you don’t want your kids to do — such as don’t get pregnant or don’t get a sexually transmitted disease (or STD) — than what you do want them to do.
+However, your conversations shouldn’t scare them away from sex.
+Your goal should be to convey the seriousness of the topic but also touch on what a positive sexual relationship looks like.

-“Part of your conversation should not only explain the basics of sex and define what sex encompasses, it should also include your values about sex and intimate relationships,” said Dr. Lawrence.
+“You should not only explain the basics of sex and define what sex encompasses, you should also include your values about sex and intimate relationships,” says Dr. Marshall.

-Sexual education should include a discussion on consent.
+Sexual education should include discussions on consent.
 Teach your child that they have the right to say “no” and shouldn’t be pressured into sex.
 They also have the right to say “no” to any unwanted touch.

 If talking openly about sex makes your palms sweaty, you can use current events, TV and pop culture to help you out.

-“Something is bound to come up in a TV show or movie you’re watching, or an event that makes its way through the news and social media,” said Dr. Lawrence.
+“Something is bound to come up in a TV show or movie you’re watching, or an event that makes its way through the news and social media,” says Dr. Marshall.
 “These are great hooks into having a discussion about what happened — whether it’s a positive event or a negative event — and how it relates to your own child’s understanding of sex and sexual maturity.”

-Having “the talk” can be tough for both you and your children — and you can admit that.
+Talking about sex can be challenging for both you and your children — and you can admit that.
 But you should stress that you’re available to answer questions whenever your kids have them.